vigovlugt/LeagueOfItemsFrontend/content/faq.md

 # How can items/runes have higher pickrates than 100%?

-If an item has a pickrate of 100% it is built once per game on average, so if an item for example has a 200% winrate it would be built twice per game.
+If an item has a pickrate of 100% it is built once per game on average, so if an item for example has a 200% pickrate it would be built twice per game on average.

 **If you have any other questions, feedback or feature requests, feel free to send an email
 to: [info@leagueofitems.com](mailto:info@leagueofitems.com)**